-- - (a) The provider has an effective health insurance enrollment process for uninsured patients. - (b) The provider has an effective process of charging patients on a sliding scale based on the patient's ability to pay. - (c) The provider uses additional fund sources including, but not limited to, federal Medicaid matching funds.
+- (2) In order to be considered a qualified nonprofit provider of dental services, the provider must demonstrate all of the following: - (a) The provider has an effective health insurance enrollment process for uninsured patients. - (b) The provider has an effective process of charging patients on a sliding scale based on the patient's ability to pay.

+(c) The provider uses additional fund sources including, but not limited to, federal Medicaid matching funds.

 Sec.
 1946.
-From the funds in part 1 for domestic violence shelter operations, the department shall allocate \$300,000.00 to a nonprofit organization organized under the laws of this state that is exempt from federal income tax under section 501(c)(3) of the internal revenue code of 1986, 26 USC 501, and is located in a city with a population between 9,100 and 9,200 that is located in a

-- county with a population between 154,000 and 155,000, according to the most recent federal decennial census.
-Funds must be used to support domestic violence shelter operations and building - 4 renovations. - Sec.
+From the funds in part 1 for domestic violence shelter operations, the department shall allocate \$300,000.00 to a nonprofit organization organized under the laws of this state that is exempt from federal income tax under section 501(c)(3) of the internal revenue code of 1986, 26 USC 501, and is located in a city with a population between 9,100 and 9,200 that is located in a county with a population between 154,000 and 155,000, according to the most recent federal decennial census.
+Funds must be used to support domestic violence shelter operations and building renovations.

+Sec.
 1948.
-(1) From the funds appropriated in part 1 for doula training and continuing education, the department shall support professional development for doulas participating in the department's doula registry. - 9 (2) The unexpended funds appropriated in part 1 for doula 10 training and continuing education are designated as a work project 11 appropriation.
-Unencumbered or unallotted funds shall not lapse at 12 the end of the fiscal year and shall be available for expenditures 13 under this section until the project has been completed.
-The 14 following are in compliance with section 451a of the management and 15 budget act, 1984 PA 431, MCL 18.1451a: - (a) The purpose of the work project is to provide training and continuing education for new and established doulas that serve the residents of this state. - (b) The work project will be accomplished by utilizing state employees or contracts. - 21 (c) The total estimated cost of the work project is \$2,909,800.00. - (d) The tentative completion date is September 30, 2029. - Sec.
+(1) From the funds appropriated in part 1 for doula training and continuing education, the department shall support professional development for doulas participating in the department's doula registry.

+- (2) The unexpended funds appropriated in part 1 for doula training and continuing education are designated as a work project appropriation.
+Unencumbered or unallotted funds shall not lapse at the end of the fiscal year and shall be available for expenditures under this section until the project has been completed.
+The following are in compliance with section 451a of the management and budget act, 1984 PA 431, MCL 18.1451a: - (a) The purpose of the work project is to provide training and continuing education for new and established doulas that serve the residents of this state. - (b) The work project will be accomplished by utilizing state employees or contracts.

+- 1 (c) The total estimated cost of the work project is \$2,909,800.00. - 3 (d) The tentative completion date is September 30, 2029. - Sec.
 1950.
-(1) From the funds appropriated in part 1 for employment and training support services, the department shall allocate \$2,500,000.00 to support individuals and families to remain employed and become self-sufficient. - (2) The unexpended funds appropriated in part 1 for employmentand training support services are designated as a work project

-- 1 appropriation.
-Unencumbered or unallotted funds shall not lapse at - 2 the end of the fiscal year and shall be available for expenditures - 3 under this section until the project has been completed.
-The - 4 following are in compliance with section 451a(1) of the management - 5 and budget act, 1984 PA 431, MCL 18.1451a: - 6 (a) The purpose of the work project is to provide funds for - 7 vehicle repairs, purchases, and other services to assist - 8 individuals in accessing and retaining employment. - 9 (b) The work project will be accomplished by utilizing state - 10 employees or contracts. - 11 (c) The total estimated cost of the work project is - \$2,500,000.00. - 13 (d) The tentative completion date is September 30, 2029. - Sec.
+(1) From the funds appropriated in part 1 for employment and training support services, the department shall allocate \$2,500,000.00 to support individuals and families to remain employed and become self-sufficient. - (2) The unexpended funds appropriated in part 1 for employment and training support services are designated as a work project appropriation.
+Unencumbered or unallotted funds shall not lapse at the end of the fiscal year and shall be available for expenditures under this section until the project has been completed.
+The following are in compliance with section 451a(1) of the management and budget act, 1984 PA 431, MCL 18.1451a: - (a) The purpose of the work project is to provide funds for vehicle repairs, purchases, and other services to assist individuals in accessing and retaining employment. - (b) The work project will be accomplished by utilizing state employees or contracts. - (c) The total estimated cost of the work project is \$2,500,000.00. - 22 (d) The tentative completion date is September 30, 2029. - Sec.
 1952.
-(1) From the funds appropriated in part 1 for - 15 firearm injury and violence prevention, the department shall - allocate \$7,500,000.00 to contract with a public university located - in a city with a population between 100,000 and 130,000 in a county - 18 with a population between 370,000 and 380,000, according to the - 19 most recent federal decennial census, to provide training, - 20 technical assistance, evaluations, and infrastructure to support - 21 all of the following: - 22 (a) The implementation of local prevention strategies intended - 23 to reduce school violence.
-Prevention strategies may include, but - 24 are not limited to, any of the following: - 25 (i) School climate improvement. - (ii) Student care and threat assessment teams. - 27 (iii) Anonymous reporting systems. - 28 (iv) Restorative justice practices. - (v) Evidence-based student leadership development.
+(1) From the funds appropriated in part 1 for firearm injury and violence prevention, the department shall allocate \$7,500,000.00 to contract with a public university located in a city with a population between 100,000 and 130,000 in a county with a population between 370,000 and 380,000, according to the most recent federal decennial census, to provide training, technical assistance, evaluations, and infrastructure to support

+1 all of the following: